AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/get-started-with-home.md

 ## Prioritize what's important to you

-The Work List allows you to surface and prioritize work that is important to you with the My Priority Sort by option.
+The Work List allows you to surface and prioritize work that is important to you with the [!UICONTROL My Priority Sort by] option.
 You can add up to 20 items to your My Priority list.
-Use the More menu to add work items to your priority list.&nbsp;
+Use the [!UICONTROL More] menu to add work items to your priority list.&nbsp;

 >[!NOTE]
 >